Lecturer at Washington University in St. Louis

 From physics to CS classrooms to production data systems.

 I came to computer science through physics and a few excellent teachers.
-That path still shapes how I teach: conceptually serious, practical where it counts, and attentive to what students are actually experiencing.
+That path still shapes how I teach: conceptually serious, practical where it counts, and attentive to what students experience while they learn.

 2011-2016